Emeritus Voss-Bascom Professor of Law; Former Director of the Law Library

 European Tort Law

 Prior to coming to the Law School, Professor Barkan was on the faculty of the Marquette University Law School, where he served as director of the law library, associate dean, and interim dean, and taught legal ethics and workers' compensation law, among other subjects.
 In 1993, he was the recipient of the first Excellence in Academic Law Librarianship Award sponsored by the West Publishing Company.
 Professor Barkan also has served as the associate law librarian at the University of Texas School of Law, a research librarian for the Supreme Court of the United States, and a reference librarian at the University of Southern California Law Library.
-He practiced personal injury and workers' compensation law in Ohio for six years and is a member of the Wisconsin and Ohio bars.
+He practiced personal injury and workers' compensation law in Ohio and is a member of the Wisconsin and Ohio bars.

 Professor Barkan is a co-author of the ninth and tenth editions of Fundamentals of Legal Research.
 In 1992, he was the founding editor of Perspectives, a journal devoted to teaching legal research and writing in law schools.

 Professor Barkan has two children: Davida, age 30, lives in Cambridge, Massachusetts, and Daniel, age 27, lives in Las Cruces, New Mexico.
 Professor Barkan's interests include reading all sorts of things on his Kindle, movies, theater, music, and travel (especially to Massachusetts and New Mexico).